mandiant/commando-vm/README.md

 Installing a new package
 ========================

-Commando VM uses the Chocolatey Windows package manager.
+Commando VM uses the [Chocolatey](https://chocolatey.org/) Windows package manager.
 It is easy to install a new package.
 For example, enter the following command as Administrator to deploy Github Desktop on your system:

     cinst github

+You can find packages to install from our [package list](https://github.com/fireeye/commando-vm/blob/master/packages.csv), which hosts more than just pentesting tools, or from the [chocolatey repository](https://chocolatey.org/packages).

 Staying up to date